MrFontana/jQuery2/README.md

 var listo = [];
 ```

-Listo will be our main array for storing tasks.
+listo will be our main array for storing tasks.

 Now, we don't want to just store strings.
 Instead, we will store Task objects into our array.
 Because our users are going to be making a lot of Tasks we should perhaps streamline the object creating process with a **constructor**